datacharmer/dbdeployer/README.md

         ./my sqldump db_name
         ./my sqlbinlog somefile

+    "./mysqlsh" invokes the mysql shell.
+Unlike other commands, this one only works if mysqlsh was installed, with preference to the binaries found in "basedir".
+    This script is created only if the X plugin was enabled (5.7.12+ with --enable-mysqlx or 8.0.11+ without --disable-mysqlx)

      USING MULTIPLE SERVER SANDBOX
     On a replication sandbox, you have the same commands (run "dbdeployer usage single"), with an "_all" suffix, meaning that you propagate the command to all the members.